kottinov/kottinov/README.md

 👋 Hi, I’m Alexander!

-I am a Front End Web developer with a passion for making our web experience easier and finding new ways to improve our world and web with my skills and talents.
+I am a Web developer with a passion for making our web experience easier and finding new ways to improve our world and web with my skills and talents.

 What is my current stack?